 Filing a Joint Married Return

-The principal drawback is that both spouses take responsibility for the accuracy of the tax return and for full payment of any taxes that are due.
+The principal drawback is that both spouses take responsibility for the accuracy of the tax return and for full payment of any taxes that are due on that return.

 Filing Separate Married Returns

-You Can No Longer Use the Single Filing Status
+You Can't Use the Single Filing Status

-You're still legally married and you can't marry anyone else, but you're considered unmarried for tax purposes so you could each file individual returns using the single filing status.
+You're still legally married, and you can't marry anyone else, but you're considered unmarried for tax purposes if you have a court-issued decree.
+You could each file individual returns using the single filing status.

 And, of course, it's possible that you never tied the knot.
-Maybe you're living together as domestic partners or there's no formal arrangement between you at all.
+Maybe you're living together as domestic partners, or there's no formal arrangement between you at all.

-Head of Household Filing Status
+Head-of-Household Filing Status

 Married couples might also be able to file separate tax returns with one or both spouses filing as head of household in certain situations.

-As long as the spouses maintain separate residences and live apart from each other for at least the last six months of the year, and if they each have a dependent, they might be eligible for head of household filing status.
+As long as the spouses maintain separate residences and live apart from each other for at least the last six months of the tax year, and if they each have a dependent, they might be eligible for head-of-household filing status.